Facts and statistics

 Motivations to be active

-Three in five (61 per cent) disabled people are motivated to be active to improve or maintain their physical health.
-Health and wellbeing, feeling good about themselves, and fun and enjoyment are important when thinking about being active after the pandemic.
+Two-thirds (66 per cent) of disabled people are motivated to be active to improve or maintain their physical health.
+Mental health and wellbeing, feeling good about themselves, and fun and enjoyment are important when thinking about being active.

 -